hjelleyman/Thesis-2.0/README.md

 ## Directory Structure
 ### Files in the home directory
-  **main.tex** contains the preamble for the Thesis alongside the main structure for the document.
+  **main.tex** contains the preamble for the thesis alongside the main structure for the document.

   **references.bib** references .bib file